coreinteraction-spring2016-a2/lab/week-1-notes.md

 <input>
 ````

 Most of the time you'll use tags in pairs that consist of an opening tag and a closing tag.
-The closing tag of an element is always the same as the opening tag, but with a forward slash in front.
+The closing tag of an element is always the same as the opening tag, but with a forward slash after the leading angle bracket.
 Here's an example of the tag pair used to create a simple box element (called a div):
 ````html
 <div></div>
 ````